 March through May is one of the best times to visit San Diego, especially if you avoid crowded spring break school holidays.
 The rainy season winds down by April in most years and skies are frequently clear and sunny.

 What to Expect in San Diego in Spring

 The graphic above covers the basics about San Diego in Spring, with temperature, rainfall and sunshine averages and hotel occupancy information for recent years.
 A few additional facts and tips:

-- Average hotel occupancy is about 70%.
-The average San Diego hotel rate in 2012 was $158 per night, higher when they're near capacity and lower when they're less busy.
+- Average hotel occupancy is more than 70%.
+The average San Diego hotel rate in 2013 was $130 per night, higher when they're near capacity and lower when they're less busy.
 Rates generally go up about 5% per year.

 - Averages are interesting, but the most important thing is what's going to happen during your trip.
 Check the current forecast to get a better idea.

 - Water temperature remains near its winter lows through March and April, warming slightly in May but still too cold for all but the hardiest swimmers, making the beach a better place for walking than water play.

 - All of the popular tourist attractions will be crowded during spring break, but otherwise, expect a leisurely pace in spring and fewer people around.